LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

       )
    }

-The code within _install.lasso will only ever be executed when this LassoApp is first placed in the LassoApps directory of an instance and the instance is restarted.
+The code within "_install.lasso" will only ever be executed when this LassoApp is first placed in the LassoApps directory of an instance and the instance is restarted.